pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Delete a WBEM connection definition.

       Delete a named connection definition from the connections file.
-If the NAME argument is omitted, prompt for selecting one of the connection definitions in the connections file.
+If the NAME argument is omitted, a list of all connection definitions is displayed on the terminal  and a prompt for selecting one of these connections.

       Example: